AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/CREATE TABLE.md

 1.  **Syntax**

-    The CREATE TABLE statement in Hologres only supports specific features of the CREATE TABLE statement in PostgreSQL.
-The CREATE TABLE statement in Hologres uses the following syntax:
+    The CREATE TABLE statement in Hologres supports only specific features of the CREATE TABLE statement in PostgreSQL.
+The following syntax applies when you execute the CREATE TABLE statement in Hologres:

     ```
     begin;